kramon19/Analyzing-eCommerceWebsite-Portfolio-Project/README.md

 * User Analysis: Look at user behavior and repeat sessions, and use MySQL techniques to identify our most valuable customers and explore which channels they are coming from.

-Below are links that shows monthly trends analysis on the products and the behavior of the customers [Product Analysis](./table_summary.xlsx)
+Below are links that shows monthly trends analysis on the products and the behavior of the customers <br />
+[Product Analysis](./table_summary.xlsx)
 [User Analysis](./user_analysis_dash.xlsx)